LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """""""

-This is the inverse function to ``chr`` The argument for ``ord`` must be a one-character string. ``ord`` returns the codepoint of that character as an integer.
+This is the inverse function to ``chr`` The argument for ``ord`` must be a one-character string. ``ord`` returns the code point of that character as an integer.
 For example ``<?print ord('a')?>`` outputs ``97``.